Jhird/Text-Mining-for-Gene-Gene-Interactions/README.md

 # Text-Mining-for-Gene-Gene-Interactions
-Application for extracting gene-gene interactions from PUBMED using Stanford's NLP and DeepDive
+Application for extracting gene-gene interactions involved in Atherosclerosis from PUBMED abstracts using Stanford's NLP Library and [DeepDive](http://deepdive.stanford.edu)